devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 #### Explanation of the Code

 1. **Server Code**:
    - The server creates a TCP socket and binds it to a specified host and port.
    - It listens for incoming connections and accepts them when clients connect.
    - Upon accepting a connection, it sends a greeting message to the connected client.
 2. **Client Code**:
    - The client creates a TCP socket and connects to the server using its hostname and port.
    - It receives the message sent by the server and prints it.

 #### Conclusion

 The choice of connection method between client and server depends on the specific requirements of your application.
 TCP is commonly used for its reliability, while UDP may be chosen for speed in applications where some data loss is acceptable.
 Understanding these methods allows developers to design effective communication protocols tailored to their application's needs.

-## 24) Discuss the basics of graphics programming in Python.
+## <mark> 24) Discuss the basics of graphics programming in Python.
 How can you draw basic shapes using the Turtle module?
-Provide an example of drawing a triangle with custom colors.
+Provide an example of drawing a triangle with custom colors. </mark>

 #### Graphics Programming in Python